OpenAngelArena/oaa/docs/install.md

 Next we open the actual addon!
 This is done by right clicking on `Dota 2` from Steam and selecting `Launch Dota 2 - Tools`.
 It should be the second option on the dropdown below `Play Game`

 Open `oaa` from the window that opens, and you're in!

+The instructions of testing are present in [Next guide](/docs/testing.md)

 Also all the development is discussed in Discord, so please join us at https://discord.gg/E6f6TCe